Hinsdale County License Hearing Guide

 Special Programs

-Ignition Interlock Device Program: Colorado requires the use of IIDs for many DUI offenders.
+- Ignition Interlock Device Program: Colorado requires IIDs for repeat offenders and those with high BAC levels.